paser-group/continuous-secsoft/README.md

   - Report must be in Latex => 25%
   - Report must be free of typos, grammaticall errors, and passive voices => 25%
 - Code: 30%
-- Short presentations: 15%
+- Elevator pitches: 10%
-- Demo: create video of developed tool or research findings: 25%
+- Demo: create video of developed tool or research findings: 30%

 ## Grading scale: